AmineDjeghri/awesome-os-setup/docs/tv_setup.md

            🏷️ Quality Labels (From top to worst): 📀 Remux, 💿 Blu-ray, 🌐 WEB-DL, 🖥️ WEBRip, 💾 HDRip / DVDRip / HDTV / TS / TC, ⚪ N/A if no quality tag exists

-           [RD⚡️] The lightning symbol means the stream is cached in the Debrid cache.
-It's preferable to select a cached stream.
+           Cached streams: [RD⚡️] The lightning symbol means the stream is cached, ⏳️ means not cached.
+It's preferable to select a cached stream because a non-cached stream means that you the debrid service will try to download it, and if there isn't any seeders, you won't be able to stream it.

           - Keep your **UUID** and **password** safe — that’s your AIOStreams login.